Schemetest/website/README.md

-# website
-Source etc. for Schemetest website
+Source etc. for Schemetest website at https://test.scheme.org.